Drdiaz02/y2kool/README.md

         I was finally able to merge the behavior of the matrix terminal intro and the fade in event.
 I found a css rule that will help me with the fade in instead of using javascript to handle it for me.
 Where I had some javascript trying to handle it (which took a few functions and some timing) css was able to handle with a single block of code and a few lines @keyframes made my life way easier with this task.

     I am working on trying to get the page to behave correctly again.
 It does some key things like terminal typing and fading but its not dialed in yet.

+- Last few days
+    Over the last few days, I focused mainly on getting the page behavior to work the way I imagined.
+I was able to get almost everything working, aside from a few small polish items I wish I had more time for.
+I didn’t get as much written content onto the website as I originally planned, but I’m really happy with how interactive the site became.

+    I started with a single fade effect on the home page and ended up building a whole terminal-style typing effect on its own page just to learn how to make it work.
+Once I figured that out, I moved everything over to the GameCube and PlayStation pages and started customizing their backgrounds and transitions.

+    The GameCube boot video worked well because it fades to black, so the transition from the terminal was easy.
+The PlayStation video, however, has a gray background, so I had to change how that video was displayed.
+Getting the PS2 version to behave the way I wanted turned out to be a lot more challenging.

+- Future improvements
+    - Terminal text plays every time you visit the page.
+    - More content for each page
+    - random scan line effect
+    - easter eggs